brunoxghx/Apple-Music-to-Spotify/README.md

-# This library provides python script to copy your apple music library to spotify.
+# Copy your apple music library to spotify.